 Britain failed to understand how the concepts within its own Constitution and Bill of Rights were viewed by Americans, and it led to the American Revolution, the American Revolutionary War, and the loss of its colonies along the East Coast of America.

-Mercantilism was significant because it was the economic system followed by Britain that led to the development of Triangular Trade, the growth of slavery in the American Colonies, and was a cause of the American Revolution.
+Mercantilism was significant because it was the economic system followed by Britain that led to the development of Triangular Trade, and the growth of slavery in the American Colonies.
+It was also a cause of the American Revolution.

 Mercantilism APUSH Review, Notes, and Study Guide

 Mercantilism APUSH Definition

 Mercantilism, also known as the Mercantile System, was an economic policy prevalent in Europe from the 16th to the 18th centuries.
 It intended to increase a nation’s wealth and power through the promotion of exports, the acquisition of precious metals, and the establishment of colonies.
 Mercantilist policies typically involved protectionism, such as imposing tariffs and promoting domestic industries.
 The goal was to achieve a positive balance of trade by exporting more goods than importing.
 Mercantilism played a significant role in shaping European Colonialism in North America.
 It contributed to the passage of laws by Great Britain that led to the American Revolution.